fantasmoio/Fantasmo-Android-SDK/FantasmoDemoApp/README.md

 ### Behaviors

 To maximize localization quality, camera input is filtered against common problems.
+In order to enable camera input filtering, you should start localizing using the following call.
+By entering `true` value on `filtersEnabled` it will enable the behaviors described below.

+    // Start getting location updates
+    fmLocationManager.startUpdatingLocation(appSessionId: String, filtersEnabled: Boolean)

-The listener will be called with behavior requests intended to alleviate such problems.
+The following listener will be called with behavior requests enabled and it's intended to alleviate such problems.

     private val fmLocationListener: FMLocationListener = {
         object : FMLocationListener {